qvazarius648/shor-algorithm-demonstration/README.md

 ## Core Concept: From Factoring to Period-Finding

-The genius of Shor's algorithm lies in converting the classically hard problem of factoring an integer `N` into the quantumly efficient problem of finding the period `r` of the function:
+The idea of Shor's algorithm lies in converting the classically hard problem of factoring an integer `N` into the quantumly efficient problem of finding the period `r` of the function:

 `f(x) = a^x mod N`